uo-aws-lza/docs/docs/getting-started/intro-to-aws-account.md

 ---

-## Step 3: Explore Key Information in Your Account
+## Explore Key Information in Your Account

 1. **Billing & Cost Management** (Optional):
    - Go to **Billing and Cost Management** in the account menu.